jlvalport/XDaysOfX-Challenges/100DaysOfCode/Round 1.md

 **Today's progress:** I'm halfway through the "Flexbox" lesson.

 **Thoughts:** CSS really needed this so developers could start creating better looking websites.

+### Day 6: Monday June 29, 2020.

+**Today's progress:**

+Learned how to use the flex option, the one that includes flex-grow, flex-shrink and flex-basis.

+**Thoughts:** Flexbox is so powerful and so useful.